-Home News LCK Free Agency Round-up: Gen.G’s Canyon and Worlds Finalists depart their organisations
+Home News LCK Free Agency Round-up: Gen.G’s Canyon re-signs and Worlds Finalists depart their organisation

-LCK Free Agency Round-up: Gen.G’s Canyon and Worlds Finalists depart their organisations
+LCK Free Agency Round-up: Gen.G’s Canyon re-signs and Worlds Finalists depart their organisation

 The League of Legends Champions Korea (LCK) rostermania has kicked off in spectacular fashion, with over thirty players and coaches officially leaving their organisations.